leovct/polygon/zero-prover/VM.md

 ## Setup

-1. Start an Ubuntu 22.04 VM.
+1. Start an Ubuntu 22.04 VM (x86).
 Make sure to have at least 32GB of memory (even more is better!) and 100GB of storage.
+For example, you can use `c5.4xlarge` on AWS.

 2. Connect to the VM